MasterTos/reverse-proxy/README.md

 # Contributing

-If you want to help out in keeping this repository up-to-date, please contact me or add a comment [here](https://github.com/containerize-my-server/reverse-proxy/issues/8)
+If you want to help out in keeping this repository up-to-date, please create a pull request.